netlify/labs/features/api-authentication/documentation/README.md

 You will need to use the [`@netlify/functions`](https://www.npmjs.com/package/@netlify/functions) package to access the API tokens.

+In your Netlify function, you can access the secrets by using `NetlifySecrets` and `getSecrets`. using the `getSecrets` function will return a JSON blob that contains all token information that is associated with a given site.

+### Basic secret handling

-In your Netlify function, you can access the secrets by using `NetlifySecrets` and `getSecrets`.
-For example, if you authenticated with the Spotify API in the Netlify web interface, you can verify that you are logged in like this:
+For example, if you authenticated with the Spotify API in the Netlify web interface, you can verify that you are logged in by using a code snippet such as this one:

 ```ts
 import { Handler, getSecrets, NetlifySecrets } from "@sgrove/netlify-functions";